aionescu/boros/Examples/BF/README.md

 # BF Examples

-This folder contains multiple `boros` implementations of Brainfuck interpreters.
+This folder contains two `boros` implementations of a Brainfuck interpreter.

 [`BF-Simple.brs`](BF-Simple.brs) is the simple interpreter.
 [`BF.brs`](BF.brs) uses the *first-class comments* mechanism.